BladimirOrellana/liri-node-app/README.md

 ## How to use it!

-`Liri` needs to arguments so it can work
+`Liri` needs two arguments so it can work
 The first argument is the `Search type` and the second one is the `Query`

 #### Example Search Type